harshitpaunikar1/realtime-voice-agent/.github/project-buildup-history.md

 - Task summary: Closer to the end, I was mostly tightening things up instead of inventing new scope.
 The job for the day was to write a README that explains the problem, solution, and how to review the project so the final result looked a bit more complete.
 Toward the end I mostly kept trimming weird bits, fixing wording, and tying the loose parts together.
 I spent part of the day just reducing confusion between components, names, and responsibilities.
 - Deliverable: Ended the day with project README in hand, plus a few side notes on what still needed fixing later.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2025-06-22 - Day 11: README check

+- Task summary: Spent an hour on Sunday afternoon revisiting the config.
+Found a value that was set wrong from an earlier experiment.
+Fixed and committed.
+- Deliverable: Solid now, moving on.